tomduck/pandoc-tablenos/README.md

 Rationale
 ---------

-Table numbers and references are frequently used in academic writing, but are not currently supported by pandoc.
+Table numbers and references are frequently used in academic writing, but are not supported natively by pandoc.
 Pandoc-tablenos is an add-on filter that provides the missing functionality.

 The markdown syntax recognized by pandoc-tablenos was worked out in [pandoc Issue #813] -- see [this post] by [@scaramouche1].
 It seems likely that this will be close to what pandoc ultimately adopts.
 Pandoc-tablenos is a transitional package for those who need table numbers and references now.